tetratelabs/wazero/RATIONALE.md

 Naming, defaults and validation rules of aspects like `STDIN` and `Environ` are intentionally similar to other Go libraries such as `exec.Cmd` or `syscall.SetEnv`, and differences called out where helpful.
-For example, there's no goal to emulate any operating system functionality from Windows (such as a 'c:\' drive), even if the Windows platform is supported.
-Since most Golang primitives try to be OS-portable, we need to clarify `SysConfig` is not.
+For example, there's no goal to emulate any operating system primitive specific to Windows (such as a 'c:\' drive).
+Moreover, certain defaults working with real system calls are neither relevant nor safe to inherit: For example, `exec.Cmd` defaults to read STDIN from a real file descriptor ("/dev/null").
+Defaulting to this, vs reading `io.EOF`, would be unsafe as it can exhaust file descriptors if resources aren't managed properly.
+In other words, blind copying of defaults isn't wise as it can violate isolation or endanger the embedding process.
+In summary, we try to be similar to normal Go code, but often need act differently and document `SysConfig` is more about emulating, not necessarily performing real system calls.

 ## Implementation limitations